 Saturday: Epernay, embarkation

-In the afternoon: (optional, included) bus transfer from Reims city center via TGV train station Champagne-Ardennes to Epernay.
-Embarkation and check-in between 05:00 and 06:00 PM.
+In the afternoon: Embarkation and check-in between 05:00 and 06:00 PM.
 Welcome by the captain, crew and tour leader.
 Dinner on board.
 First briefing about the barge, bicycles and tour program.

-On the arrival day is it possible to load your luggage on board from 1 PM.
+It is possible to load your luggage on board from 1 pm.

 Sunday: Epernay round tour, afternoon: visit Epernay and Champagne houses

 The first half day’s bike tour takes you along the quiet canal parallel to the Marne river to Ay and Mareuil-sur-Ay.
 Return via Dizy to visit Hautvillers.
-After a somewhat challenging ascent you will reach this picturesque village of Champagne wine growers on the southern slopes of the Montagne de Reims.
+After a somewhat challenging first ascent of the slopes and through the vineyards (cyclists can test their shape and muscles for the first time) you will reach this picturesque village of Champagne wine growers on the southern slopes of the Montagne de Reims.
 Highlight is a visit of the chapel with the tomb of the monk Dom Pérignon.
 According to tradition, Dom Pérignon (1638-1715), who was in charge of the wine cellars of the abbey of Benedictine monks, was the first to succeed in blending various kinds of wine into a wine of superb quality.
 Double fermentation, characteristic for the making of champagne, was introduced also by him.
 Return cycling to Epernay.
 After lunch, visit the center of Epernay.
 Together with Reims, Epernay is the major wine center of the Champagne region, where three extensive wine regions meet: the Montagne the Reims, the Côte des Blancs and the Vallée de la Marne.
 Epernay has many town houses dating in neo-renaissance style or classical style dating from the 19th century, especially around the beautiful Avenue the Champagne where prestigious champagne houses such as Moët & Chandon are situated.
-Champagne tasting and tour in one of the major Champagne houses on the famous Avenue de Champagne.
+Champagne tasting and tour in a Champagne house on the famous Avenue de Champagne.

 Monday: Epernay - Dormans - Château-Thierry